-- 4.10 When the Attorney-General is overseas, unwell, or otherwise temporarily unavailable: - (a) another Minister may exercise the Attorney-General's ministerial functions under section 7 of the Constitution Act 1986; and - (b) the Solicitor-General may exercise the Attorney-General's law officer functions under section 9A of the Constitution Act. - 4.11 If necessary, an Acting Attorney-General may be appointed by warrant to exercise either the ministerial or the law officer functions of the Attorney-General, or both.
+- 4.10 When the Attorney-General is overseas, unwell, or otherwise temporarily unavailable: - (a) another Minister may exercise the Attorney-General's ministerial functions under section 7 of the Constitution Act 1986; and - (b) the Solicitor-General may exercise the Attorney-General's law officer functions under section 9A of the Constitution Act 1986. - 4.11 If necessary, an Acting Attorney-General may be appointed by warrant to exercise the law officer functions of the Attorney-General (for example, an Acting Attorney-General is needed to exercise the functions of the Attorney-General under section 7 of the New Zealand Bill of Rights Act 1990).